alexandru-m-g/vector-tiles-sample/README.md

 * docker - tested on version *20.10* , should work with *>17.04*
 * docker-compose - tested on version *1.25.5* , should work with *>1.11.2*

-NOTE: this was tested with Docker for Linux.
+NOTE: this was tested with Docker for Linux and Mac.

 ## Introduction
 This will create a total of 3 containers.